LuoMeng09/CTA-Strategy_Grid-Trading_Commodity-Arbitrage/README.md

 # CTA-Strategy_Grid-Trading_Commodity-Arbitrage
-The grid trading method fundamentally relies on regression.
-It typically confronts systemic risk with single assets, prompting a shift towards correlated asset portfolios to hedge systemic risk through pair trading.
+The essence of the grid trading method is regression.
+When facing a single asset, there is usually a certain level of systemic risk.
+We shift our focus to a portfolio of assets with a certain degree of correlation, using pair trading to hedge part of the systemic risk.
+After statistical tests for stationarity and cointegration, we select suitable commodity combinations for grid trading, including the gold-silver ratio, copper-gold ratio, and copper-oil ratio.